uds-se/fuzzingbook/README.md

 2. Basic Fuzzing
 3. Coverage
 4. Mutation-Based Fuzzing
-5. Grammar-Based Fuzzing
+5. Fuzzing with Grammars
+6. Efficient Grammar Fuzzing
+7. Grammar Coverage
+8. Configuration Fuzzing
+9. Parsing and Mutating Inputs
+10. Probabilistic Testing
+11. Reducing Failure-Inducing Inputs
-6. Fuzzing Function Calls
+12. Fuzzing Function Calls
-7. Fuzzing User Interfaces
+13. Fuzzing User Interfaces
-8. Parsing and Mutating Inputs
-9. Search-Based Testing
+14. Search-Based Testing
-10. Symbolic Testing
+15. Symbolic Testing
-11. Mining Grammars
+16. Mining Grammars
-12. Probabilistic Testing
-13. Carving Unit Tests
-14. Fuzzing and Invariants
+17. Fuzzing and Invariants
-15. Protection and Repair
+18. Protection and Repair

 See the table of contents in the menu above for those chapters that are already done.

-### Why does it take so long to start an interactive notebook?

-We use the [binder](https://mybinder.org) service, which runs notebooks on their own servers.
-Starting Jupyter through binder normally takes about 30 seconds.
-If, however, you are the first to invoke binder after a book update, binder recreates its environment, which can take a few minutes.
-Note, though, that binder is officially in beta and we do not have control over binder.
+#### How do I cite your work?

+Thanks for referring to our work!
+Once the book is complete, you will be able to cite it in the traditional way.
+In the meantime, just click on the "cite" button at the bottom of the Web page for each chapter to get a citation entry.

+### Other Issues

-### I have a comment or a suggestion.
+#### I have a question, comment, or a suggestion.
 What do I do?

-Report an issue on the [development page](https://github.com/uds-se/fuzzingbook/issues).
+You can [tweet to @fuzzingbook on Twitter](https://twitter.com/fuzzingbook), allowing the community of readers to chime in.
+For bugs you'd like to get fixed, report an issue on the [development page](https://github.com/uds-se/fuzzingbook/issues).

-### I have reported an issue two weeks ago.
+#### I have reported an issue two weeks ago.
 When will it be addressed?

 We prioritize issues as follows: